 The barrage scheme is part of DSD’s strategy to provide world-class wastewater and stormwater drainage services to enable the sustainable development of Hong Kong.
 Black & Veatch optimized the original flood alleviation scheme and identified a favorable site for the stormwater infrastructure.
 “The barrage scheme will be the first of its kind in Hong Kong that utilizes a series of large-capacity pumps and tidal barrier for flood protection.
 We are committed to supporting our clients with leading-edge solutions that are versatile, cost-effective, resilient and environmentally sustainable,” said Andy Kwok, Managing Director, Black & Veatch Hong Kong.
 The barrage scheme will comprise a tidal barrier that prevents backflow of seawater from Deep Bay to the Yuen Long town center during high tides.
 It will also feature a pumping station that conveys stormwater from upstream of the barrage to Shan Pui River for discharge during high tides and high intensity rainstorm events.
 The tidal barrier can be raised to cater for rise in sea levels to safeguard the low-lying areas from flooding.
 The benefits of the barrage scheme include improving the drainage performance of Yuen Long Nullah – an open concrete stormwater channel – through downstream pumping during severe rainstorm events.
 Designing the scheme at a downstream location away from the town will greatly reduce disruption to communities and traffic.
 Black & Veatch will design the barrage scheme to align with DSD’s revitalization of more than two kilometers of the nullah by incorporating a green environment, and promoting biodiversity, beautification and water-friendly activities.
 Black & Veatch’s experience in mitigating flooding risks with advance stormwater infrastructure includes the hydraulic design of the award-winning Happy Valley Underground Stormwater Storage Scheme.
 Editor's Notes: Yuen Long is a low-lying area prone to flooding.
 To address the issue, the Government has launched a number of flood control schemes in Yuen Long since the 1960s.
 Yuen Long Bypass Floodway (YLBF) was constructed in 2006, enabling approximately 15% of stormwater from the upstream catchment which would have otherwise entered into Yuen Long town center, to be diverted to YLBF.
 An inflatable dam at the downstream end of Yuen Long Nullah provides protection against backflow of seawater from Deep Bay during high tides.
 Black & Veatch was the hydraulic designer on the HK$1 billion Happy Valley Underground Stormwater Storage Scheme (HVUSSS).
 The objective of the HVUSSS is to provide off-line stormwater storage in the Happy Valley catchment during a 1-in-50 years rainstorm event.
 Major components include an inlet structure, twin cells diversion box culvert with overflow side weir system, an underground storage tank of 60,000m3 and a pump house with a pumping rate of 5,400 m3/hr.
 During heavy rainstorms, excess runoff in the diversion box culvert will enter the storage tank via the overflow weir system.
 After rainstorms the storage tank will be emptied to prepare for upcoming rainstorm events.
 Media Contact: EMILY CHIA | +65 6761 3511 p | +65 9875 8907 m | ChiaLP@BV.com24-HOUR MEDIA HOTLINE | +1 866 496 9149 0 About Black & Veatch Black & Veatch is an employee-owned, global leader in building critical human infrastructure in Energy, Water, Telecommunications and Government Services.
 Since 1915, we have helped our clients improve the lives of people in over 100 countries through consulting, engineering, construction, operations and program management.
-Our revenues in 2017 were US$3.4 billion.
+Our revenues in 2018 were US$3.5 billion.
 Follow us on www.bv.com and in social media.
-Related Insights With Grid Modernization, Utilities Poised For Most Visible Transformation The annual Strategic Directions Report series offers analysis and insights into key issues and trends facing the smart cities and utilities, electric, natural gas, and water utility sectors.
+Related Insights How are the Largest U.S. Cities Managing Rising Costs for Water and Sewer Services?
+According to respondents in the 2018-2019 50 Largest Cities Water & Wastewater Rate Survey, utilities are modifying how they charge for services to address revenue stability and affordability concerns.
+With Grid Modernization, Utilities Poised For Most Visible Transformation The annual Strategic Directions Report series offers analysis and insights into key issues and trends facing the smart cities and utilities, electric, natural gas, and water utility sectors.
 FLNG Solutions Prove To Be Much More Than Potential It was roughly a decade ago when the initial introduction of floating liquefied natural gas (FLNG) solutions sought to help bring uneconomic gas reserves offshore, such as those in remote locations, to the market.
 Over the past few years, however, we’ve watched as offshore FLNG capabilities have moved closer to the mainland, offering a very flexible and economical solution to operators looking to offload their supply around the world.
 Four Big Trends in Gas-to-Power Hold Promise for U.S. Market Major energy shifts are afoot, and the United States will play a critical role going forward.
 The EIA projects that by 2022, the U.S. will become a net energy exporter, according to its newly released Annual Energy Outlook 2018.
 For natural gas, this shift will happen even earlier, around 2020, the EIA says.
 Market Strives to Deliver Over Pipeline Challenges As if the persistent low-price environment wasn’t enough, rampant natural gas production in the Appalachian and Permian Basins is ramping up concern that pipeline take-away capacity can’t keep up.
 This comes as the United States natural gas industry prepares to enter one of its strongest growth periods to date, driven by increasing global demand for low cost natural gas supplies and growing domestic demand for cleaner energy sources.
-Southeast Asia’s Journey Toward a Cleaner Energy Future Strong economic growth, low gas prices and environmental goals are transforming natural gas demand in Southeast Asia.